felixcheung/vagrant-projects/Spark-IPython-32bit/README.md

 # Spark-IPython-32bit

-Setup a Vagrant single node with Spark, IPython, and matplotlib
+Setup a Vagrant single node with Spark, IPython, and matplotlib, in a ubuntu/trusty32 VM

 ### Content